PacificBiosciences/PacBioFileFormats/DataSet.rst

 ++++++++++++++++++++++

-The SubreadSet example given above is the result of applying a length subset or ``Filter`` operation on a DataSet of two BAM files.
+The SubreadSet example given above is the result of applying a length subset or ``Filter`` operation on a DataSet of two BAM files (e.g. by applying the dataset_ command).
 The subsetting/filtering operation is supported efficiently by the PacBio index (\*.pbi files).
 All filters require an associated pbi file, and particular filter support is driven by the presence or absence of the pbi and the indices within it.

 Each ``Filter`` is composed of ``Property`` tags representing logical predicates that elements of the DataSet must